CouncilofLorien/counciloflorien.github.io/docs/cards/K/khamul-unleashed.md

 > Short-event
 >
 > {: .minion-resource-text .black-text .p-2 }
-> > Playable on any attack against Khamul the Ringwraith's own company (if Khamul the Ringwraith is your Ringwraith).
-The prowess of the attack is modified by -3.
-Alternatively, playable on any attack by Khamul the Ringwraith's own company declares an attack (if Khamul the Ringwraith is your Ringwraith).
-You choose defending characters.
+> > ***Playable on any attack against Khamul the Ringwraith's own company (if Khamul the Ringwraith is your Ringwraith).*** The prowess of the attack is modified by -3.  <br>&ensp;Alternatively, ***playable on any attack by Khamul the Ringwraith's own company declares an attack (if Khamul the Ringwraith is your Ringwraith).*** You choose defending characters.
 >